Marika Koroibete: Wests Tigers

 In Round 21 of 2012, Koroibete made his NRL debut on the wing for the Wests Tigers against the South Sydney Rabbitohs in the Tigers 32-6 loss.
-In just his second game in Round 22, Koroibete scored 4 tries for the Tigers against the 51-26 win Parramatta Eels at Campbelltown Stadium, equaling the club record for most tries in a match set by Kevin McGuinness ten years earlier.
+In just his second game in Round 22, Koroibete scored 4 tries for the Tigers against the 51-26 win Parramatta Eels at Campbelltown Stadium, equalling the club record for most tries in a match set by Kevin McGuinness 10 years earlier.
 Koroibete then followed up with 2 tries against the Canterbury-Bankstown Bulldogs a fortnight later.

 Coach Tim Sheens described him as having, "lots of issues still but he's got raw pace and ability."
 Koroibete finished his debut year in the NRL playing in 6 matches and scored 7 tries.
 On 21 August 2012, Koroibete was named at wing in the 2012 Toyota Cup Team of the Year.
 Koroibete was also named the joint Rookie of the Year for the Wests Tigers, and one of the top ten upcoming youngsters in the NRL in Lifestyle Uncut Magazine.

 A number of injuries, including a fractured eye-socket and a dislocated elbow, saw Koroibete play in just 9 games in 2013.
 However, he scored 5 tries and was averaging over three tackle breaks and 100 metres with the ball per game.

 In February, Koroibete was included in the Wests Tigers inaugural 2014 Auckland Nines squad, despite having a problem with his visa to gain entry into New Zealand.